ANABOLIC STEROIDS, CROSSFIT, AND THE LEGAL WAY TO MAKE HEALTHY GAINS

 Most side effects can be reversed if the drugs are stopped, but some, including gynecomastia in men and a deepened voice in women, are known to stick around permanently.
 Anabolic steroids can be addictive, and even when discontinued, the symptoms can stick around for up to a year.

 Everyone wants to excel in their athletic feats – whether that’s football, baseball, basketball, CrossFit, bodybuilding, powerlifting, or any other sport.
-We understand there can be a temptation to take the easy way out, especially if you’ve been working hard at making gains for what seems like an eternity.
+We understand the need to accelerate your gains in a legal way, especially if you’ve been working hard at making gains for what seems like an eternity.
 But there are plenty of ways to do it the healthy way.
 And did we mention LEGAL?!
 It’s more cost-effective too.

-There’s just nothing like good old-fashioned nutrition, workouts, and supplementation.
+There’s just nothing like nutrition, workouts, and legal steroids.
 Don’t let the fast results from illegal steroids suck you in; the short- and long-term effects just aren’t worth it.
 Plus, you’ll appreciate the gains and cuts you make a lot more when they’re fought for through blood, sweat, and tears.
 Check out some of our bulking and strength stacks to get sustainable, healthy, and LEGAL results.